Nordix/hiredis-cluster/README.md

 set of master nodes.
 There is no bookkeeping for already iterated nodes when a restart is triggered, which means that a node can be iterated over more than once depending on when the slotmap update happened and the change of cluster nodes.

+Note that when `redisClusterCommandToNode` is called, a slotmap update can happen if it has been scheduled by the previous command, for example if the previous call to `redisClusterCommandToNode` timed out or the node wasn't reachable.

+To detect when the slotmap has been updated, you can check if the iterator's slotmap version (`iter.route_version`) is equal to the current cluster context's slotmap version (`cc->route_version`).
+If it isn't, it means that the slotmap has been updated and the iterator will restart itself at the next call to `redisClusterNodeNext`.

+Another way to detect that the slotmap has been updated is to [register an event callback](#events-per-cluster-context) and look for the event `HIRCLUSTER_EVENT_SLOTMAP_UPDATED`.

 ### Random number generator